 In terms of how to best to respond when such dramatic events unfold, Nassim Nicholas Taleb suggests that precise analytics (about people) do not work.
 You have to give leaders enough general information to act and improvise as the event unfolds.
 Act-Refine-Re-Act very quickly.
 Hold too tightly and to old frames of reference and you die.
 In the life-threatening case, literally in the corporate sense, the organisations die.

-Why is this relevant in today’s crisis?
+Why is this relevant in today’s uncertain economy?
 Leaders need access to general and simple information to help them make the decisions they need to.
 Simple and accurate information, as provided by almost all survey providers with their normative approaches, is too narrow and too overwhelming at this moment in time.
-Leaders should be very wary of diagnostics that claim high levels of accuracy in times of crisis.
+Leaders should be very wary of diagnostics that claim high levels of accuracy, especially in times of crisis.